 6.5.1 Applicability to language

+The vulnerability of arrays indexed by enumerations discussed in TR 24772-1 clause xx does not exist in Java since arrays in Java can only be indexed by int values.

+The vulnerabilities discussed in TR 24772-1 clause 6.5 do not exist in Java since the enumerator capability does not rely upon a user-provided encoding.
+The enumerator capability provided by Java has its own set of vulnerabilities, discussed here.

 The enum type in Java comprises a set of named integer constant values as in the example:

 public enum Weekday {SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY};